FugueWeb/api/README.md

     - Connect with native drivers (Node), copy MONGODB_URI env variable to `nodemon.json`

 ## Heroku

-TODO
+- Signup for free account
+- Create new app

-- GitHub repo connects and syncs with Heroku
+- Under `Deploy` tab, GitHub repo connects and syncs with Heroku
-- Deploy latest commits to update
+    - `Deploy Branch` to update to latest commits
+- Under `Settings` add the value for your `MONGODB_URI` environment variable

 ## Docs
 TODO